-Ajay & Anandan (2023) examined employee relations and its effect on organizational performance: An empirical study.
+Ajay &Anandan (2023) examined employee relations and its effect on organizational performance: An empirical study.
 The objective of the study is to examine the perception of employees about employee relations.
 The researcher used descriptive research design.
 Data was collected from 75 respondents by using simple random sampling method.
 The main findings are employees feel that the measurement taken by the management to maintain employee relations in the organization was inadequate.
 The suggestion of the study is creating a supportive work environment with job features, incentives, and recognition, along with a focus on employees' well-being, can enhance employee engagement and boost organizational performance.
-Providing rewards to employeescan also improve performance.
+Providing rewards to employees can also improve performance.

-Buli nska-Stangrecka & Bagie nska (2021) examined the role of employee relations in shaping job satisfaction as an element promoting positive mental health atwork in the era of COVID-19.
+Buli ́nska-Stangrecka&Bagie ́nska (2021) examined the role of employee relations in shaping job satisfaction as an element promoting positive mental health at work in the era of COVID-19.
 The study analysed whether employee relations and interpersonal trust are related to the level of perceived job satisfaction.
-Based on an empirical study, carried out on a sample of 220 IT employees during the pandemic, an analysis of the mediating role of trust in links between employee relations and perceived job satisfaction.
+Based on an empirical study, carried out on a sample of 220 IT employees during the pandemic, an analysis of the mediating role of trust in links between employee relations and perceived job satisfaction was conducted.
+The study found that positive employee relations contribute to the level of job satisfaction.
 Additionally, trust is an important factor that mediates these relationships.
 Based on the results of the research, it was possible to describe the mechanism of shaping a supportive work environment during a pandemic.